peterkovesi/ImageProjectiveGeometry.jl/README.md

 ```

 Warning: While my demo tests seem to run OK a full test suite for
-these functionis yet to be completed.
+these functions is yet to be completed.

 ## Summary